-We are engaged in a project to widen access to library materials, public computers and quiet, creative spaces to meet or study even while the building is unstaffed, making your library available at times that are convenient for you.
+Open Library gives you access to your local library, its books, computers and quiet, creative spaces to meet or study even while the building is unstaffed making the building available at times that are convenient to you.

-Under 16s cannot register for self service access, but they are welcome to come in to the library during unstaffed hours if accompanied by a parent or guardian.
+Under 16s cannot register for Open Library access, but they are welcome to come in to the library during unstaffed hours if accompanied by a parent or guardian.

 Once you have registered to enter the library while it’s unstaffed, you will be able to scan your library card and type your PIN into the access point near the library entrance.

 - Please remember to bring your library card on every visit - you will not be able to enter the library without it.

 - In adverse weather the library may close.
 Please check for service disruptions through our social media channels, the Norfolk County Council website or call us on 01603 774777 before travelling to the library.

 The following User Policy has been created to protect the rights and safety of library customers and staff, for the preservation and protection of library materials, equipment and facilities and to ensure a welcoming environment for reading, learning and other library activities.

 Open Library members are subject to the following terms and conditions:

 - You must have a full up-to-date library membership and aged 16 or over.